mabujo/googleCard-Wordpress/readme.txt

 The plugin uses caching to store your google+ profile data to eliminate checking google+ on every page load.
 For the caching to work, your web-server needs to be able to write to wp-content. (a lot of plugins require this so it should be fine).
-If the plugin cannot cache it will still work, but I advise you to make sure caching is working.
+If the plugin cannot cache it will still work, but will store the data in the database instead.
 If caching is working you should see a file called plus_card.txt in /wp-content/cache/.

 == Installation ==